JoabMendes/joabe_mendes_test/question_c/README.md

 ## Question C

-Knowing that Python 3.3 has a [LRU Cache decorator](https://docs.python.org/3/library/functools.html#functools.lru_cache) alrery implemented, I decided to create a backport version of that library, using this [recipe](http://code.activestate.com/recipes/578078/) as stating point.
+Knowing that Python 3.3 has a [LRU Cache decorator](https://docs.python.org/3/library/functools.html#functools.lru_cache) already implemented, I decided to create a backport version of that library, using this [recipe](http://code.activestate.com/recipes/578078/) as stating point.

 This decorator provides a simple integration, with a dynamic api and thread safety.

-The referenced recipe and the default implementation of the @functools.lru_cache don't provide a timeout feature and a geo distributon identification for the generated caches.
+The referenced recipe and the default implementation of the @functools.lru_cache don't provide a timeout feature and a geo distribution identification for the generated caches.
 My solution added these abilities (See `cache.py`).

 Once a function is decorated with [@functools.lru_cache](https://github.com/python/cpython/blob/master/Lib/functools.py), it will provide two injected methods: